scrivanidc/bba-mode-for-dreampi/bba_mode_installer/package/README.md

 This project monitors DNS traffic from a Dreamcast console using Raspberry Pi and triggers Dreamcast Now sessions automatically.

-## Features

-- Acts only when DreamPi Modem Service is not running, by removing the usb modem or stopping the service.
-- Detects Dreamcast DNS queries via iptables logging
-- Starts and stops Dreamcast Now sessions based on traffic
-- Automatically disables monitoring if `dreampi.service` is active
-- Logs DNS and Dreamcast traffic to `/var/log/iptables.log`
-- It can work with custom mac address to DCNow profile

 ## Download direct to RaspberryPi
 wget https://github.com/scrivanidc/bba-mode-for-dreampi/raw/refs/heads/main/bba_mode_installer.zip